dingodb/dingo-docs/docs-dingo-postgresql/recover-user-deleted-service.md

 ## <a id="cloning-backups"></a>Cloning backups

-This section documents Amazon S3 CLI commands, as it is the only supported object store in the current version of Dingo PostgreSQL.
+This section documents Amazon S3 CLI commands, as it is the only supported object store in the current version of Dingo PostgreSQL ™.

 The new service instance, with its new GUID, has a new target for its object store backups.
 To restore the old archive backups, you will need to clone them from the original archive to the new archive.